 St. Paul’s Cathedral welcomes everyone with open arms and open hearts!
-The Cathedral community is vibrant, active, diverse and inclusive.
+The Cathedral community is intentionally vibrant, active, diverse and inclusive.
 Our joy is in being a loving, accepting spiritual home - that serves as the face of God - to our community and to everyone who wishes to be part of our downtown parish.

 Explore the Cathedral through our website and know we are here to walk with you on your journey of faith.
 We will happily answer any questions that may surface.
 St. Paul believed that all people are members of the Body of Christ, and this belief is embraced at the Cathedral.
-Wherever you may be on your Christian journey, you are welcome, respected and accepted.
+Wherever you may be on your Christian journey, however you identify, you are welcome, respected and accepted.